MyKo101/mpipe/README.md

 This time, we will do similar to the previous example except checking which island ends up on top.
-We can see from the below (using the `table()` function in the `mutils` package), that if Torgersen is chosen as our random island, only Adelie penguins will be in our output.
+We can see from the below (using the `table()` function overloaded by the `mutils` package), that if Torgersen is chosen as our random island, only Adelie penguins will be in our output.

 ``` r
 penguins %>%